lxsmnsyc/tailwind-layouts/README.md

 ### Live Code

 `tailwind-layouts` uses [ESBuild](https://esbuild.github.io/) to transform and render the component in real-time.
 JSX and TypeScript is supported, but the compiled code is transformed into ES2017 for browser compatibility.
 The compiled code format is also in ESM.

+Since Tailwind only generates classes during build-time, `tailwind-layouts` instead uses [`twind`](https://twind.dev/) to generate classes on runtime, as well as add support for JIT.

 #### CDN Imports